codebeauty/panel/README.md

 # Panel

 A second opinion is good.
 A panel of experts is better.
-Fan out prompts to Claude, Gemini, Codex, and more — all at once, all independently.
+A panel of expert AIs.
+One prompt in, independent opinions out.

 Inspired by [counselors](https://github.com/aarondfrancis/counselors) by [Aaron Francis](https://github.com/aarondfrancis), but may go different paths.
-We'll see :) [Why panel?](#why-panel)
+We'll see :) So, Panel is provided by [Mathias Bachmann](https://bsky.app/profile/designerdrug.net).

 ## Install